Home » Course » Sides

 Prepare to fall in love with this Fruit Salad drizzled with Honey Lime Dressing this summer!

-This glorious combination of summer fruits tossed in the sweet tangy dressing is refreshing, light, and honestly feels like dessert disguised as a side dish (a.k.a. best kind of side dish).
+This glorious combination of summer fruits tossed in the sweet tangy honey lime dressing dressing is refreshing, light, and honestly feels like dessert disguised as a side dish (a.k.a. best kind of side dish).

 Fruit Salad with Honey Lime Dressing

-This recipe is a celebration of fruits, and especially summer fruits.
-A fruit salad is the perfect, super easy side to any meal, and I love making this version that takes a purist approach.
+A fruit salad is such a yummy, refreshing and easy side to any meal, and I love making this fruit salad that takes a purist approach.

 Fruit Salad with Honey Lime Dressing